linuxdeepin/deepin-manual/manual-assets/personal/dde-calendar/en_US/index.md

 ### View Events

-Double-click an event title in the  monthly, weekly or daily view and pops up the "My Event"window.
+Double-click an event title in the  monthly, weekly or daily view and pops up the "My Event" window.
 You can view events, [Edit Events](#Edit Events) or [Delete Events](#Delete Events).

 ### View Schedule Reminder Details